aneeshdurg/MathParse/README.md

 	String defVar(char[] var, double[] values) throws ParseException Assigns the vars to specified values.
-		returns "" if some vars aren't assigned yet
+		returns "" if some vars aren't assigned yet.
+		Note that defVar does not edit the original function